JvanKatwijk/qt-dab/README.md

 Documentation
 =================================================================

-An extensive *user's guide* - in PDF format - for the 6.X version can be found in the "docs" directory in the repository.
-The documentation contains a fairly complete description of the widgets and on configuring for creating an executable (Linux).
+An extensive *user's guide* - in PDF format - for Qt-DAB-6.X can be found in the "docs" directory in the repository.
+The manual contains a fairly complete description of the widgets and on configuring for creating an executable (Linux).

 ![Qt-DAB documentation](/qt-dab-6-manual.png?raw=true)

 Installation on Windows
 =================================================================

-For Windows an  *installer* can be found in the releases section of this repository
+For Windows  *installer*s can be found in the releases section of this repository
  * https://github.com/JvanKatwijk/qt-dab/releases.
-The installer will install the executable as well as required libraries.
+Such an installer will install the executable as well as required libraries.

 :information_source: The releases section contains 3 Windows installers.
 One for a 64 bit version, and 2 for a 32 bit version.
 The 2 versions for 32 bit differ in theit support for RTLSDR type devices.
-It seems that the support library for the V4 versions of the RTLSDR dongle are rather deaf when used with a V3 dongle.
+It seems that the support library for the V4 versions of the RTLSDR dongle makes Qt-DAB rather deaf when used with a V3 dongle.
 The V3 version therefore is equipped with an older version of the support library, and the other version with the library for the V4 version of the dongle.
 The 64 bit version has support for the V4 stick.

-:information_source: Note that the device libraries for the SDRplay devices and the Adalm Pluto device library are **NOT** included in the installer, they require = if used - a separate installatio.
+:information_source: Note that the device libraries for the SDRplay devices and the Adalm Pluto device library are **NOT** included in the installer, they require - if used - a separate installation.
 See below for details.

 Installation on Linux-x64
 =================================================================